-/version version_string (Optional) Specify the specific version string of the image to be uploaded. destination-url The destination URL alias for a local or network file system.
-These options are supported: The syntax for the local flash file system: flash: • The syntax for the FTP: ftp:[[//username[:password]@location]/directory]/image-name.tar The syntax for the Remote Copy Protocol (RCP): rcp:[[//username@location]/directory]/image-name.tar • The syntax for the TFTP: tftp:[[//location]/directory]/image-name.tar The image-name .tar is the name of software image to be stored on the server.
+Syntax Description /version version_string (Optional) Specify the specific version string of the image to be uploaded. destination-url The destination URL alias for a local or network file system.
+These options are supported: • The syntax for the local flash file system: flash: The syntax for the FTP: ftp:[[//username[:password]@location]/directory]/image-name.tar The syntax for the Remote Copy Protocol (RCP): rcp:[[//username@location]/directory]/image-name.tar The syntax for the TFTP: tftp:[[//location]/directory]/image-name.tar The image-name .tar is the name of software image to be stored on the server.
+Command Modes Privileged EXEC Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines Use the upload feature or installed with the existing nly if the HTML files associated with the embedded device manager have been g image.

-Uploads the currently running image from the flash: file system.

-Use the upload feature only if the HTML files associated with the embedded device manager have been installed with the existing image.

 The files are uploaded in this sequence: the Cisco IOS image, the HTML files, and info.
 After these files are uploaded, the software creates the tar file.

-Image names are case sensitive.

-This example shows how to upload the currently running image to a TFTP server at 172.20.140.2:

-Switch# archive upload-sw tftp://172.20.140.2/test-image.tar
+Image names are case ser nsitive.
+Examples This example shows how to upload the currently running image to a TFTP server at 172.20.140.2: Switch# archive upload l-sw tftp://172.20.140.2/test-image.tar arp access-list arp access-list acl-name no arp access-list acl-name

-Command Description archive download-sw Downloads a new image to the switch. archive tar Creates a tar file, lists the files in a tar file, or extracts the files from a tar file.
+Related Commands Command Description archive download-sw Downloads a new image to the switch. archive tar Creates a tar file, lists the files in a tar file, or extracts the files from a tar file.